Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 • legal and tax advice – preparation of recommendations regarding the content of contracts and cooperation practices,

-• preparing the organization for PIP inspections – including procedures, documentation and internal communication,
+• preparing the organization for PIP inspections – including review of procedures, documentation and internal communication,

 • advice on various employment models – tailored to business needs and industry.